j-mnr/gophergo.dev/content/basics/18-embed.md

 	Badge rune
 }

-// EmbedStruct is an example function that shows how to initialize both
+// Struct is an example function that shows how to initialize both
-// versions of embedded structs and how to access the embedded fields. func EmbedStruct() {
+// versions of embedded structs and how to access the embedded fields. func Struct() {
 	gala := GopherV2{
 		Gopher: Gopher{
 			Name:         "Gala",